kuofuliu/kuofuliu.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student in <a href="https://lavieri.engin.umich.edu/">Prof. Mariel Lavieri's lab</a>.
+I am a second-year PhD student in <a href="https://lavieri.engin.umich.edu/">Prof. Mariel Lavieri's lab</a>.
 I am generally interested in using Operations Research and Machine Learning methods to tackle healthcare problems. *Please kindly find more information in my <a href="https://kuofuliu.github.io/images/CV_0503.pdf">CV</a>.*

 **Familiar Methodologies**